transformerlab/transformerlab-docs/for-teams/install.md

 This will walk you through configuring:

 1. **Frontend URL** — where users will access the web interface.
 2. **Storage Backend** — choose between AWS S3, GCP, Azure, or local filesystem.
-See [Cloud Storage Options](./advanced-install/cloud-storage.md) for details on configuring each provider.
+See [Cloud Storage Options](./advanced-install/cloud-storage.md) for details on each provider.
 3. **Admin Account** — a default admin account (`admin@example.com` / `admin123`) is created on first startup. **Change the default password immediately after first login.**
 4. **Compute Provider** — optionally configure a default GPU compute provider (you can also add providers later with `lab provider add`).
 5. **Email (SMTP)** — optionally configure SMTP for sending user invitations and signup confirmations.